All Products

 Alibaba Cloud Model Studio:Python SDK

-This topic describes the parameters and interfaces of the Fun-ASR real-time speech recognition Python SDK.
+The parameters and interfaces for the Fun-ASR real-time speech recognition Python SDK.

-User Guide: For an introduction to the models and recommendations for model selection, see Real-time speech recognition - Fun-ASR/Paraformer.
+User guide: For model introductions and selection recommendations, see Real-time speech recognition - Fun-ASR/Paraformer.

 Prerequisites